yangzhengtx/OCP/Authentication_Authorization/anonymous_auth.md

-# Auth in Kubernetes
+# Anonymous user

-Creating normal user
+The system:anonymous user is enabled by default.

 ## Disable unauthenticated user